bennsimon/php-logger/README.md

-"Php-Logger, Used in legacy php projects"
+"Php-Logger, Used in legacy php projects. **Remember to set datetimezone in php.ini"